victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 ### Get Node by Index

-Operation that retrieves a Node without changing anythingin the LinkedLink.
+Operation that retrieves a Node without changing anything in the Linked List.

 ```c++
 Node *get(int index)